-The replacement costs of the Danish collection system amount to around €27 billion in 1998 (Rudolph and others, 1998).
-The annual revenue generated by the sewerage charge amounts to approximately €590 million (Speck, 2000), and is earmarked for the financing of sewerage and collective treatment plants.
+The replacement costs of the Danish collection system amount to around 27 billion Euro in 1998 (Rudolph and others, 1998).
+The annual revenue generated by the sewerage charge amounts to around 590 million Euro (Speck, 2000) and is earmarked for the financing of sewerage and collective treatment plants.
 Since 1989, sewage discharge and treatment are fully financed through user fees.

-Exceptions and Comments
+Exceptions and comments

 Since the 1980s, no direct subsidies have been provided for the Danish sewerage system.
-However, low interest loans are at times granted for investment in sewage collection improvement or replacement.
-Since 1989 the Danish sewerage services are subject to the full 25 percent VAT.
+However, low interest loans are at times given for investment in sewage collection improvement or replacement.
+Since 1989 the Danish sewerage services are subject to the full VAT of 25 percent.